OpenStickCommunity/Hardware/RP2040 Advanced Breakout Board/README.md

 ## Attribution

-The following text must be included in any distribution of derivitives of this board.
+The following text must be included in any distribution of derivatives of this board.
 All links must also be included.

 Based on RP2040 Advanced Breakout board from the GP2040-CE project located at https://github.com/OpenStickCommunity/Hardware/tree/main/RP2040%20Advanced%20Breakout%20Board